-OA 15B-Intermediate Keyboarding (3 units) CSU Refinement of basic keyboarding skills and to complete more advanced level of document formatting to the intermediate level of competency.
+OA 15B-Intermediate Keyboarding (3 units) CSU

+Refinement of basic keyboarding skills and to complete more advanced level of document formatting to the intermediate level of competency.
 Not open for credit to student with 6 units of credit in S&O or OA 15R.
 (L)

-OA 15C-Advanced Keyboarding (3 units) CSU Keyboarding skill development to the advanced professional level of competency.
-Not open for credit to student with 9 units of credit in S&O or competency.
+OA 15C-Advanced Keyboarding (3 units) CS

+Keyboarding skill development to the advanced professional level of competency.
+Not open for credit to student with 9 units of credit in S&O or OA 15R.
+(L)

+OA 15R-O-Typewriting (v1-3 units) CSU

+Typewriting skill development to the advanced professional level of competency.
 Open entry, open exit.
 (L)

-OA 15R-O-Typewriting (v1-3 units) CSU Typewriting skill development to the advanced professional level of